How to Dry Mushrooms at Home: 3 Easy Methods Everyone Can Try

 How long do dried mushrooms last?

-Dried Wild Mushrooms - Dried MYCETINIS SCORODONIUS
+How to Dry Wild Mushrooms - Dried MYCETINIS SCORODONIUS

-Well, that depends on how well you store them.
 When properly dried and stored in an airtight container in a cool, dark place, dried wild mushrooms can last up to a year, maybe even longer.
 Just keep an eye out for any signs of moisture or insects and you’ll be fine.

 Getting your dried wild mushrooms ready.